Sinbadsoft/Chirper/README.md

 Chirper

-Chirper is a simple twitter clone webapp with a .NET front-end and a Cassandra NoSQL back-end
+Chirper is a simple twitter clone webapp with an .NET ASP.NET MVC 4 powered front-end and a Cassandra NoSQL back-end

 http://www.sinbadsoft.com/blog/chirper-twitter-clone-webapp-with-net-front-end-and-cassandra-nosql-back-end/